Principled Federated Random Forests for Heterogeneous Data: Numerical Results

-\textbf{Experimental setting.} We simulate an horizontal multicenter setting with $K$ clients, where the $k$-th client holds $n_k$ i.i.d.\ samples $(H_i\!=\!k,X_i^{(k)},Y_i^{(k)})$.
-Covariates are drawn from client-specific Gaussians $X_i^{(k)}\sim\mathcal N(\mu_k, \alpha_k I_d)$, with $\mu_k=[(-1)^k\gamma,\dots,(-1)^k\gamma]$, $\gamma \geq 0$ and $\alpha_k>0$.
-The separation between client distribution can be tuned via $\gamma$ and $\alpha_k$.
-Choosing a small values for $\gamma$ and large values for $\alpha_k$ corresponds to client distributions with large overlaps.
-Observed outcomes are generated as $Y_i^{(k)} = f(X_i^{(k)}) + \delta_k + \varepsilon_i$, where $\varepsilon_i\sim\mathcal N(0,\sigma^2)$ is an independent noise, $\delta_k=(-1)^k \delta$ is a client-specific shift controlling outcome heterogeneity, where the function $f$ is a decision-tree function (see \Cref{sec:add_sims}).
-We compare our proposed methods to several federated baselines and a centralized RF, considered as the reference as it is trained on pooled data \citep[via \texttt{scikit-learn}, see][]{scikitlearn}.
-Federated baselines include: \begin{enumerate}[noitemsep] \item Federated Histogram~\citep{kalloori2022cross}, adapted to regression via node-wise sufficient statistics for squared error (counts, sums, sums of squares); \item One-shot local ensembling~\citep{hauschild2022federated}, where clients train local forests and the server aggregates predictions; \item Local learning, where each client trains on $\mathcal D_k$ only. \end{enumerate} We compare these competitors to our proposed methods: \begin{enumerate}[noitemsep] \item FedForest-Quantiles, which uses quantile sketches to propose candidate thresholds and exact split evaluation via additive sufficient statistics; \item FedForest-AvgImp/Top-$L$, our cheaper variant that shortlists features using {Top-$L$} and evaluates candidates using averaged local impurity gains. \end{enumerate}
+\textbf{Experimental setting.} We consider a centralized \texttt{scikit-learn} Random Forest trained on pooled data as a reference, as well as two federated baselines reimplemented due to the lack of public code: Federated Histogram~\citep{kalloori2022cross}, adapted to regression via node-wise sufficient statistics for squared loss, and one-shot Local Ensembling~\citep{hauschild2022federated}, where clients train local forests and the server aggregates predictions.
+We also include Local Learning, where each client trains a forest on its own dataset $\mathcal{D}_k$.
+We compare these with two variants of our approach: FedForest-Quantiles, which combines quantile sketches with exact split evaluation via additive sufficient statistics, and FedForest-AvgImp/Top-$L$, which uses Top-$L$ feature shortlisting followed by impurity evaluation based on averaged local gains.

-All RFs use $T=50$ trees, with a maximum depth of $8$, a minimum leaf size of $5$, feature subsampling $\sqrt d$, and client-stratified bootstrapping.
-For candidate generation, FedForest methods and Federated Histogram use $B=32$ candidates per feature, and the FedForest AvgImp method screens $L=3$ features.

-In our methods, $H$ is always included as a split candidate (i.e., not subject to feature subsampling) so that the model can capture client effects when they reduce impurity.
-Baselines that do not implement client splits are evaluated on $X$ only.
-Whereas not natively supported for regression RFs, using Fisher's encoding of the client indicator improves the predictive performance of centralized RFs that allow splits on $H$.
-We use such encoding at the root node for centralized RFs, while our method recomputes this encoding at every node based on the shared node summaries.